 These are awesome and make electrolytic capacitors sound deep and rich.
 Four supplied NOS Brimar 12ax7 tubes provide plenty of quiet gain.
 Take the cover off and you can adjust gain and cartridge loading with with built in switches.

 All traces on the board are made of Silver for detail and power.
 All tube sockets are Gold plated for trouble free service.
 All parts are hand selected to insure a large soundstage.
-Transformer is a shielded, custom made which can run on 120/230/240 volts.
+Transformer is a shielded, which can run on 120/230/240 volts.
 Unit is completely regulated for quiet operation.
 It has that you are there quality unlike most phono stages.
 If you are looking for a more traditional sound, please see my Marantz 7 clone.
 A proven design.

 HOW CAN THIS AMP BE ANY GOOD AT THIS LOW PRICE?